 The definite-lived ANDAs, NDAs and product rights, marketing and distribution rights, customer relationships, and non-compete agreement are stated at cost, net of amortization, and generally amortized over their remaining estimated useful lives, ranging from seven to 10 years, based on the straight-line method.
 In the case of certain NDA and product rights, we use an accelerated amortization method to better match the anticipated economic benefits expected to be provided.
 Management reviews definite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, in a manner similar to that for property and equipment.
+During the year ended December 31, 2022, we recognized a full impairment of a definite-lived ANDA asset with a remaining carrying value of \$0.1 million.
 During the year ended December 31, 2021, we recognized an impairment charge of \$2.4 million related to a definite-lived ANDA intangible asset.
 During the year ended December 31, 2020, we recognized an impairment charge of \$0.4 million relating to a marketing and distribution right asset.
-During the year ended December 31, 2019, we recognized an impairment charge of \$75 thousand relating to our Ranitidine product right asset.
-No events or circumstances arose in 2021, 2020, or 2019 that indicated that the carrying value of any of our other definite-lived intangible assets may not be recoverable.
+No events or circumstances arose in 2022, 2021, or 2020 that indicated that the carrying value of any of our other definite-lived intangible assets may not be recoverable.

 Our indefinite-lived intangible assets other than goodwill include in-process research and development ("IPR&D") projects.
 IPR&D intangible assets represent the fair value of technology acquired in a business combination for which the technology projects are incomplete but have substance.
-IPR&D acquired in a business combination is initially capitalized as an indefinite-lived intangible asset until the project is complete, which is generally when we receive regulatory approval for a product.
-Upon approval, we determine the useful life of the asset and begin amortizing the value over that life.
-IPR&D acquired in a purchase of assets rather than a business is expensed as incurred.
+When an IPR&D project is completed (generally upon receipt of regulatory approval), the asset is then accounted for as a definite-lived intangible asset.
 We test for impairment of indefinite-lived intangible assets at least annually, as of October 31, and whenever events or changes in circumstances indicate that the carrying amount of the asset might not be recoverable.
 Judgment is used in determining when these events and circumstances arise.
-If we determine that the carrying value of the assets may not be recoverable, judgment and estimates are used to assess the fair value of the assets and to determine the amount of any impairment loss.
-No events or circumstances arose in 2021 that indicated that the carrying value of any of our other indefinite-lived intangible assets may not be recoverable.
+If we determine that the carrying value of the assets may not be recoverable, judgment and estimates are used to assess the fair value of the carrying value of any of our other indefinite-lived intangible assets may not be recoverable.